Eamonn Fagan

-Éamonn Fagan (born 27 July 1950) is an Irish former football player.
+Éamonn Fagan (born 27 July 1950) is an Irish former footballer.

 Career

-He played for Shamrock Rovers F.C. as a defender between 1970 and 1975.
+He played for Shamrock Rovers as a defender between 1970 and 1975.
 He later moved to Athlone Town A.F.C.

 He won his one and only senior cap for the Republic of Ireland national football team on 6 June 1973 in a 1-1 draw with Norway in Oslo, coming on as a 79th-minute substitute for Ray Treacy.